rocket-pool/docs.rocketpool.net/docs/guides/node/faq.md

 The rETH token will not rebase.
 The number of tokens on your wallet will remain constant but they appreciate in value over time.
-You can check [here](https://rocketscan.io/reth) for more information on the exchange rate history.

 ### I have a technical issue running my node, how do I get help?